akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 :::

 ::: success
-To fully take advantage of the Title formatting criteria, set your product title as attribute as main title
+To take full advantage of the Title formatting criteria, set your product title attribute as the main title
 :::

 # Where to see data quality grades?